 Please expect a lead time of two weeks for this kit 

 With the Curtis controller, no reversing contactors are needed.
 Additionally, Regen is enabled than can allow current to be put back into the batteries from the spinning prop while under sail.
 This does depend on your sailing speed, prop design, and may not be possible in all applications, but is an adored feature for those who are able to utilize it.

-A Gear Reduction is not always necessary, and largely depends on the size, efficiency, prop style, and desired speed of your vessel.
-However, due to the high RPM of the Motenergy Brushless motor, we recommend you consider a gear reduction rather than direct-drive to improve efficiency, provide proper torque, cooling, and help prevent cavitation.
+Due to the high RPM of the Motenergy Brushless motor, we recommend using the 12-24kW Gear Reduction rather than direct-drive to improve efficiency, provide proper torque, cooling, and help prevent cavitation.
 Typical reduction is around 2.67:1, but this ratio will depend on the required prop RPM needed to reach hull speed.
 Ideal reduction will enable the motor to spin your prop at the hull speed RPM of your prop when the motor is spinning at its max RPM.
 The 12KW kit comes programmed to spin at a max of 3300 RPM by default.

 What batteries should you use?
 Most customers are happy with sealed, deep cycle lead acid, sourced locally to save on shipping.
 Use 4 in series to get 48v and 100 amp hour capacity minimum.